Data-Cellar/participant-template/README.md

 task start-all
 ```

 You will be prompted to confirm whether you want to generate a Legal Participant VC.
-If you choose "yes," provide the following details:
+If you choose "yes", you'll need to provide the following details:

-- **Legal Name** of your organization
+- **Legal Name** of your organization (e.g., "CEA")
-- **VAT ID**
+- **VAT ID** (e.g., "FR43775685019")
 - **Country Subdivision Code** (e.g., "FR-OCC")

 > [!IMPORTANT]